 #2.
 Warming up a new IP/domain

-Monitor Feedback.
+Monitor feedback.
 Pay close attention to metrics such as open rates, bounce rates, and spam complaints.
-This feedback is invaluable for adjusting your strategy in real-time.
+This feedback is priceless for adjusting your strategy in real-time.

 #3.
 Setting up email authentication